Portable soup

-Portable soup was a kind of dehydrated food of English origin used in the 18th and 19th centuries.
+Portable soup was a form of dehydrated food of English origin used in the 18th and 19th centuries.
 It was a precursor of meat extract and bouillon cubes, and of industrially dehydrated and instant food.
 It is also known as pocket soup or veal glue.
-It is essentially a partially dehydrated broth and a solid counterpart of glace de viande (meat glaze) in French cuisine.
+It is essentially a partially dehydrated broth and a solid counterpart of the glace de viande (meat glaze) used in French cuisine.
 It was long a staple of British seamen, military and explorers, as it would keep for many months or even a year.
 In this context, it was considered a filling and nutritious dish.

 Process

-Portable soup was made from a beef or veal broth cooked over a long period (often 6 to 8 hours), reduced, degreased to remove the fat (which may become rancid over time) and then reduced repeatedly until it solidified into a jelly.
+Portable soup was made from a slow-cooked beef or veal broth (often 6 to 8 hours), reduced, degreased to remove the fat (which may spoil and become rancid over time) and then reduced repeatedly until it solidified into a jelly.
 Once it was sufficiently gelatinous to hold its form, it was placed on pieces of flannel or unglazed earthenware dishes and rotated regularly to dry it further.
 Historically, this was a seasonal process attempted only in the winter when humidity was low.
 Once dry, it was wrapped in paper and stored in boxes.